 The final step in the process is when the legislation, passed in identical form by both the Senate and the House of Representatives, is sent to the president.
 The president then can either sign the legislation into law, or refuse to sign it and veto the legislation.

 Presidential vetoes are rare, but more common when Congress is controlled by a different party than the presidency.
 For example, the 114th Congress included a Republican Congress and a Democrat president, leading to 9 vetoes.
-The 115th Congress includes a Republican Congress and president, and there has not been a single veto to date.
+The 115th Congress included a Republican Congress and president, and there was not been a single veto.
 When one party controls Congress and the presidency, Congress will typically not bother passing legislation without an assurance from the president that they would sign it.

 The president represents all Americans, and is open to receiving feedback from the public in the same way Congress is.
 If Congress has passed legislation despite the objections of their constituents, the president may choose to veto it if they are receiving similar feedback.